 Social Studies Program Administrator, Grades 6-12

 Dave Boschetto started teaching at Bedford High School in 2002.
-Mr. Boschetto is a co-developer of Bedford's comprehensive critical thinking program and teaches Psychology, Law and Modern American History.
+Mr. Boschetto is a co-developer of Bedford's comprehensive critical thinking program and teaches Psychology, Law and U.S. History II.
 Mr. Boschetto is a member of Bedford High's class of 1991.
 Prior to coming back to Bedford in 2002, Mr. Boschetto worked as an estate planner for Ropes & Gray in Boston.
 He is a 1991 Bedford High grad, a 1995 summa cum laude graduate of Dartmouth College, where he majored in Government and Psychology, and a 1998 cum laude graduate of Harvard Law School, with concentrations in Constitutional Law and Tax Planning.
 Mr. Boschetto is Bedford High's varsity boys' soccer coach and has coached for the BHS boys' basketball program.
-He lives in Winchester with his wife and three young children.
+He lives in Winchester with his wife and four young children.

-Patrick Culhane currently teaches Honors and High Honors Modern American History.
+Patrick Culhane currently teaches Honors and High Honors U.S. History II.
 Prior to teaching at Bedford, he taught at Westford Academy and Greater Lawrence Technical School.
 Patrick received his B.A. in history from the University of Massachusetts at Amherst in 2008, and his M.A. in history from Boston University in 2011 .
 Patrick currently coaches the boys' freshman soccer team & resides in Dracut with his wife and two daughters.

 Richard Donnelly is a history and economics teacher who is currently teaching Modern World History and Economics.
 Mr. Donnelly is the advisor for the International Economic Summit program at Bedford High School.
 Mr. Donnelly began teaching at BHS in 2002.
 In addition to teaching at BHS, Mr. Donnlly teaches Economics at UMass Lowell.
 Prior to coming to Bedford, Mr. Donnelly taught for two years at North Middlesex Regional High School and one year at Trinity High School.
 From 1996 to 1999, Mr. Donnelly taught economics in Ukraine and Moldova as part of the Civic Education Project.
 Mr. Donnelly received his M.A. in Economics from the University of Connecticut, his B.A. from New England College and his teacher certification from Framingham State College.
 Mr. Donnelly lives in Bedford.